• Skip to main content

 If you were to buy these coverages individually ($60,000 fire fighting, $60,000 tools, and $60,000 debris removal) this premium would end up being much more than the Agri-Shield product.
 Please give us a call if you would like to learn more about this product or would like to add these coverages to your policy.

-In Saskatchewan, during the fall around harvest time, the ground, grass, crops can all become quite dry.
-With the dry vegetation and the warm weather, the conditions are primed for a potential grass fire.
-When working in the fields, having a campfire or doing any kind of work outside, a fire extinguisher should be kept close by the working area.
-By having this handy, you will be able to put out any initial spark; which can be a small but large way to prevent a potential fire.
+During the fall, particularly around harvest time, the ground, grass, and crops in Saskatchewan tend to become dry.
+With the dry vegetation and warm weather, the conditions are ripe for potential grass fires.
+Whether you’re working in the fields, having a campfire, or engaging in any outdoor activities, it is essential to keep a fire extinguisher nearby.
+Having this precautionary measure readily available allows you to extinguish any initial sparks, which can significantly reduce the risk of a fire.

-As always, if you have any questions about this coverage, please don’t hesitate to contact one of our insurance professionals.
+Should you have any inquiries regarding this coverage or require further assistance, please do not hesitate to reach out to one of our insurance professionals.

 Footer